 Only Project Owners can enable Data Audit.

-Data Audit is currently in closed BETA and is subject to change.
+Data Audit is currently in open BETA and is subject to change.

 Select Data Audit under Data Management to access this feature.
 The first time you go to the Data Audit tab, you have the option to enable Data Audit.

 Select Enable Data Audit, and the Enable Data Audit modal will appear.

 When you click Enable, Mixpanel takes a snapshot of your data.
 The snapshot records the event names, property names, and property data types of the data in your project for the last 30 days.
 The snapshot time period is fixed, and you can see it below the Data Audit title in the Data Audit tab, where it says: "Comparing new data against the snapshot of data sent between..."

 The snapshot will remain fixed until you disable and re-enable Data Audit.
 Mixpanel considers that snapshot your implementation.

 Every time you go into Data Audit, Mixpanel compares newly received data with your implementation, and surfaces data that does not match.